microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

     > **Note:** When using a self-hosted environment, you may have to re-register your machine after a reboot due to a bug.
 See [MicrosoftDocs/vsonline#5](https://github.com/MicrosoftDocs/vsonline/issues/5) for more information.

-3. If you have not already connected to your environment, select  **VS Online: Connect to Environment** from the command palette (`kbstyle(F1)`) in VS Code to connect.
+3. If you have not already connected to your environment, select  **VS Online: Connect to Environment** from the Command Palette (`kbstyle(F1)`) in VS Code to connect.

-4. Once connected, either use **File > Open... / Open Folder...** to select the environment folder with your extension source code in it or select **Git: Clone** from the command palette (`kbstyle(F1)`) to clone it into the environment and open it.
+4. Once connected, either use **File > Open... / Open Folder...** to select the environment folder with your extension source code in it or select **Git: Clone** from the Command Palette (`kbstyle(F1)`) to clone it into the environment and open it.

-5. While VS Online's cloud-based environments should have all the needed pre-requistes for most extensions, you can install any other required dependencies that might be missing (e.g. using `yarn install` or `apt-get`) in a new VS Code terminal window (`kbstyle(Ctrl/Cmd+Shift+``)`).
+5. While VS Online's cloud-based environments should have all the needed prerequisites for most extensions, you can install any other required dependencies (for example using `yarn install` or `apt-get`) in a new VS Code terminal window (`kb(workbench.action.terminal.new)`).

-6. Finally, press `kbstyle(F5)` or use the **Debug view** to launch the extension inside in the Visual Studio Online environment.
+6. Finally, press `kb(workbench.action.debug.start)` or use the **Debug view** to launch the extension inside in the Visual Studio Online environment.

     > **Note:** You will not be able to open the extension source code folder in the window that appears, but you can open a sub-folder or somewhere else in the environment.